Learn the common signs of mental illness in adults and adolescents.

 Benzodiazepines, such as diazepam, are often used for short periods of time only.
 They may produce emotional and/or physical dependence (addiction) even when used as recommended.
 With input from you, your health care provider will assess how long you will need to take the medicine.

 Do not stop taking diazepam or change your dose without talking to your health care provider first.
 Stopping diazepam abruptly may result in one or more of the following withdrawal symptoms: trouble sleeping, anxiety, irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and seizures.
 Withdrawal reactions may occur when dosage reduction occurs for any reason.

-The use of diazepam with drugs like opioid medications has led to serious side effects including slowed and difficulty breathing and death.
+The use of diazepam with opioid medications has led to serious side effects including slowed and difficulty breathing and death.
 Opioids are used to treat pain and include medications such as: codeine, oxycodone, morphine, and illegal drugs like heroin.
 Some opioid medications are also found in cough syrup.

-If you are taking diazepam with an opioid, get medical assistance immediately if you feel dizziness, sleepiness, have slow or troubled breathing, or if you pass out.
-Caregivers must get medical help right away if a patient does not respond and does not wake up.
+If you are taking diazepam with an opioid, seek medical attention immediately if you experience unusual dizziness, extreme sleepiness, or slowed or troubled breathing.
+Caregivers must get medical help right away if a patient is unresponsive.

 Avoid alcohol while taking this medication.

 If you are pregnant or planning to become pregnant, notify your health care provider to best manage your medications.
 People living with anxiety disorders who wish to become pregnant face important decisions regarding risk versus benefit of benzodiazepine use in pregnancy.
 Diazepam can increase the risk of premature birth and low birth weight.
 Neonatal withdrawal and “floppy baby syndrome” are other potential adverse effects.
 It is important to discuss this with your doctor and caregivers.

 Regarding breastfeeding, caution is advised since diazepam does pass into breast milk.